-Central Virginia Governor's School for Science & Technology Non-Selection Appeal Form
+Central Virginia Governor's School for Science & Technology Eligibility Appeal

-Student's Name:
+Student's Name: ·····

 Parent/Guardian's Name:

 School: Grade: Date:

-The Lynchburg City Schools' Gifted Education Advisory Committee has adopted the state Board of Education's definition of gifted students as children "whose abilities and potential for accomplishment are so outstanding that they require special programs to meet their educational needs."
+The Lynchburg City Schools' Gifted Education Advisory Committee has adopted the State Board of Education's definition of gifted students as children "whose abilities and potential for accomplishment are so outstanding that they require special programs to meet their educational needs."
 Lynchburg City Schools identifies and provides a gifted program for those students who are gifted in the area of specific academic aptitude.
-This includes students with specific aptitudes in mathematics, the sciences, language arts, and social studies, as demonstrated by advanced skills, concepts, and creative expression in those areas.
+This includes students with specific aptitudes in core academic areas.

 As a high school service option, the Lynchburg City Schools pays for 32 slots at the Central Virginia Governor's School for Science & Technology.
 Due to this limited size, some students who are identified as having specific academic gifts are unable to attend.
-The academic needs of these students are served through the gifted programs in their base schools.
+The academic needs of these students are served through the academic programs and offerings in their base schools.
 This form is available to be filled out by parents or guardians of students who have applied for a position at the Central Virginia Governor's School for Science & Technology and have not been selected to attend.
 It is intended to allow parents or guardians to provide the additional specific academic information that they believe justifies an appeal.
 Turning this form in to the director of gifted education, located in the administration building, will initiate the appeal process and will allow you to ask any questions you might have at that time.
 The information you have shared will then be considered, along with all the data previously collected, by the appeal committee.